Originate/guide/security/README.md

 - If having site-wide HTTPS isn't feasible, at least have all connections to login and authenticated pages be over HTTPS.
   - Don't let the user log in over HTTP!
 Their username and password can be stolen while it's in-transit to the server if the connection isn't encrypted!
   - All pages post-login should also be delivered over HTTPS!
 An attacker can steal the user's authenticated session cookie if it's sent over an insecure connection!
-- If the web application is powered by multiple servers that need to communicate with each other, be sure to encrypt the internal server connections as well either using SSL/TLS or some other transport layer security protocol.
+- If the web application is powered by multiple servers that need to communicate with each other, it's recommended to encrypt the internal server connections as well either using SSL/TLS or some other transport layer security protocol.
 The NSA was able to sniff data sent between Google datacenters because the connection was unencrypted!
 - Redirect users to the HTTPS version of pages if they try to visit the unencrypted version.
 - Do not link to HTTP content in a HTTPS page!
 An attacker can still intercept the unencrypted content and modify it for malicious purposes.
 (See section about XSS)
 - While HTTPS encrypts everything past a URL's domain, it's still recommended to not have any sensitive data in the URL itself as it can leak out via referer headers.